MitakoHir/nodejs-aws-be/README.md

 Firstly you'll need to go to the product-service folder

+**Under product-service folder**

 `yarn deploy` - Deploy all Lambda functions

-`deploy:getProductsList` - Deploy only getProductsList function
+`yarn deploy:getProductsList` - Deploy only getProductsList function

-`deploy:getProductsById` - Deploy only getProductsById function
+`yarn deploy:getProductsById` - Deploy only getProductsById function

 Tests are going to be added soon